ovh/cds/docs/content/docs/components/cdn/_index.md

 weight: 3
 ---

+<b style="color: red">⚠ Do not activate CDN log processing in production yet.
+It's in active development.
+Be sure that config flag 'enableLogProcessing' is set to false</b>

 ## What's CDN

 CDN is a service dedicated to receice and retrieve logs.
 It replaces the old system that stored logs in the CDS database